 In 1996, they moved their production of La Vieja Habana to Miami-based Nicks Cigar Company, makers of Perdomo.
 Although not very pricey, La Vieja Habana received surprisingly high results and acceptance without a dollar in advertising or marketing.
 By November 1998, all of the hard work was finally paying off.
 Then disaster struck, as Hurricane Mitch ravished Nicaragua.
 For the second time in 4 years, Drew Estate was forced to stop production of La Vieja Habana.

-Then 2002 brought Drew Estate to their fourth year of manufacturing cigars in their own factory in Esteli, Nicaragua; their second year of farming; and their third nationwide launch of La Vieja Habana.
-They had ample time to select and age genuine Corojo wrapper, as well as purchase award-winning tobacco that would eventually turn out to exceed even their expectations.
+Then, 2002 brought Drew Estate to their fourth year of manufacturing cigars in their own factory in Esteli, Nicaragua; their second year of farming, and their third nationwide launch of La Vieja Habana.
+They had ample time to select and age genuine Ecuador Connecticut wrapper, as well as purchase award-winning tobacco that would eventually turn out to exceed even their expectations.
 If there has ever been a company that believes in the magic of “Small Batch Production,” this is it.